| |

 • 1 Pound 80/20 Ground Beef

-• 1 Can Diced tomatoes with their juices, plus the leftover diced tomatoes from the Chili paste.
+• 1.5 Can s Diced tomatoes with their juices Use the leftover diced tomatoes from the Chili paste, plus one more can.
 About 24oz total.

 • 3-4 C. Chicken or Beef stock